The virus is creeping in, and it’s getting difficult to run away from it.

 Plus, there’s the news.
 Every day, you seem to hear awful news.
-The virus is getting out of hand and the economy is crumbling.
-And the leaders aren’t any better.
+The economy is crumbling, food is running out, and the government isn’t any better.

 What Should You Know About Building Off the Grid?

-A lot of off-grid properties have homes ready for moving in.
-But, if you want to build an off the grid home yourself, you have to address a few things, like:
+A lot of off grid properties have homes ready for moving in.
+But, if you want to build an off grid home yourself, you have to address a few things, like:

 Where Will You Move To?

-Before you start planning anything, you need to think about your location.
+Before you start planning anything, think about your location.